$0 Western Australia Adoption Quick-Start Checklist

 Can I apply for a Special Guardianship Order instead, and does the age rule still apply?
 A Special Guardianship Order (SGO) is not an adoption.
 It is made under the Children and Community Services Act 2004 and does not sever legal ties with birth parents.
 The adoption age gap rules do not apply to SGOs.
 An SGO may be a viable path to permanency for some families where adoption is not accessible due to age.

 Is there any appeal process if the Department declines to progress my application due to age?
-The age gap rules are statutory — there is no appeal against the rules themselves.
-If the Department advises you that your age means a particular pathway is not viable, that is advice grounded in the legislative limits and the process timeline.
-The practical response is to consider alternative pathways, particularly foster-to-adopt or Special Guardianship.
+The age gap rules are statutory.
+If the Department advises you that your age means a particular pathway is not viable, ask which alternative pathways fit your circumstances, particularly foster-to-adopt or Special Guardianship.

 Get Your Free Western Australia Adoption Quick-Start Checklist